phiresky/sql.js-httpvfs/README.md

 const result = await worker.db.exec(`select * from table where id = ?`, [123]);

 // worker.worker.bytesRead is a Promise for the number of bytes read by the worker.
-// when if a request would cause it to exceed maxBytesToRead, that request will throw a SQLite disk I/O error. console.log(await worker.worker.bytesRead);
+// if a request would cause it to exceed maxBytesToRead, that request will throw a SQLite disk I/O error. console.log(await worker.worker.bytesRead);

 // you can reset bytesRead by assigning to it: